tim-balloon/TIMflight/docs/ReimagingFlightComputer.md

 6. Click "Create Disk Image..." and follow the popup dialog to select a place to save the image.
     1. This creates an image of the entire drive in a single file.
 It's important to do it this way to get the partition table as well as all the data.
     2. Make sure the destination storage media has enough storage space, as this method is "dumb" and will not compress or ignore redundant/empty regions of the disk.
 7. Disconnect the old flight computer disk when done.
-It's important to do this because once the new disk is written, because if you ever mount both disks to the same computer at once, you will have multiple partitions with _identical_ UUIDs, and the operating system can get confused.
+It's important to do this because once the new disk is written, if you ever mount both disks to the same computer at once, you will have multiple partitions with _identical_ UUIDs, and the operating system can get confused.

 ### Transferring the Image to the New Drive